DexterHuang/Arclight-City/contribution/en/tutorial/afk-task.md

 ## What are AFK Tasks?
-AFK Tasks are tasks you complete in the background for rewards.
+AFK Tasks are tasks that are completed automatically a set amount of time after starting them.
 When starting an AFK Task, you can choose to complete it up to 16 times, after which you can click `complete` to receive your rewards.
 When you complete an AFK Task, you get rewards based on the task you completed, and certain AFK Tasks will give you job experience as well.
 Starting an AFK Task costs 4 cyber psychosis (and an additional 4 for each repitition).
-You can see an AFK Task's reward drop rates by clicking on the reward icons.
+You can see an AFK Task's drop rates by clicking on the reward icons.

 ## What is Job Level?
 When you complete a Scavenging, Thieving, Bodyguard, or Extraction AFK Task, you receive experience for your corresponding Job Level.
 The higher your Job Level, the more EuroDollars you will gain from completing that AFK Task.
 Your job level also increases the corresponding attribute by one for each level.
 The corresponding attributes are as follows: <br/>